flochaz/federated-appsync-api-demo/README.md

 # Demonstration of AWS AppSync API in a federated graphQL setup

+:information_source: Related blog post : https://aws.amazon.com/blogs/mobile/federation-appsync-subgraph/

-This is a project built with CDK for demo purpose and is not meant for production use.
+:warning: *This is a project built for demo purpose and is not meant for production use.*

 # TL;DR;